daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

   oberdiek
 ```

-To test that your latex installation is working with jupyter notebooks,
+To test that your latex installation is working with Jupyter notebooks,
 launch `jupyter lab` from the terminal where you confirmed that latex works
 and open either a new notebook
 or the same one you used to test IRkernel above.